What is Pacerone and how is it used?

 - are allergic to amiodarone, iodine, or any of the other ingredients in Pacerone® Tablets.
 See the end of this Medication Guide for a complete list of ingredients in Pacerone® Tablets.

-Before you take Pacerone® Tablets tell your doctor about all of your medical conditions including if you:
+Before taking Pacerone® Tablets tell your healthcare provider about all of your medical conditions including if you:

 - have lung or breathing problems